What better way to start off one of your loved one’s 2023 training with the perfect holiday gift?

 If you have a runner in your life, they need a Garmin watch.
 I know everyone loves their Apple watches, but the GPS on those just doesn’t cut it.
 And that Strava app so many runners like to use on their phones?
 That’s not accurate either.
 Runners who train want and need to know exactly how much they’re running and at what pace.
 There is just no better option than a Garmin.
 Here are my top 3 recommendations in different price ranges:

-- Value: If this will be their first Garmin watch and you know they don’t need all the bells and whistles, the Garmin Forerunner 235 is perfect.
-I had this watch for several years and loved it.
+- Value: If this will be their first Garmin watch and you know they don’t need all the bells and whistles, the Garmin Forerunner 55 is perfect.
+This is my go to watch for road running.

 Training can’t stop just because it’s cold.
 Marathon training during a Colorado winter brought beautiful, sunny days but it also brought freezing days with biting wind.
 But I couldn’t just skip my run on those cold days, and my Patagonia vest was 100% my favorite piece of running gear to get through those runs.
 Up until then it was strictly a fashion piece in my closet, but it quickly became a necessity.
 These vests are definitely an investment, but they are worth it!
 You can also find some less expensive options on Amazon, just make sure you’re choosing the down-filled so they get that warmth.

-My life was forever changed when hubby got this for me for Christmas last year.
-Ok, that might be a bit dramatic, but before this I was using a simple Camelbak hydration pack, and though it worked great, it only held one liquid.
+My life was forever changed when my hubby got a similar vest to this one year for Christmas.
+Ok, that might be a bit dramatic, but before this I was using a simple one-bladder Camelbak hydration pack, and though it worked great, it only held one liquid.
 Since I use liquid nutrition from Tailwind for my long runs and marathons, I needed something that could hold two separate liquids.
-The VaporHowe vest is lightweight, feels great, and holds everything I need to have a great run!
+The Nathan 4L vest has room for a bladder if you want to add one and has two separate bottles in the front.
+It is lightweight, feels great, and holds everything I need to have a great run!
+(If you’re shopping for a trail runner, the higher capacity 12L vest would be a solid choice.)

 I don’t personally have a Flipbelt because I prefer to wear pants or shorts with pockets, or wear my hydration vest if it’s a long run.
-But I know several runners who love these.
-They are a great size for stashing your phone, an energy gel, a small water bottle such as a Fitly flask, id, and key.
+But I know several runners who love these!
+They are a great size for stashing your phone, an energy gel, a small water bottle such as a Fitly flask (my fave small water bottle), id, and key.

 For more night running gear options, read: Running at Night Safety: Tips and Gear for Running in the Dark